 At selected sites, research samples may be taken for assays of biomarkers of response including but not confined to immunological and genomic transcriptomic and cellular analyses for future analysis.
 Results of routine clinical investigations, such as echocardiograms, chest X-rays, CT thorax, lung function tests may be collected, if available.

+Anonymised imaging for recruited patients may be retrieved from the medical record (during, before and after the index COVID-19 admission) and sent to a central imaging facility in the UK

 Schedule of Assessments